Mortgage protection insurance vs. life insurance - what's the difference?

 What is life insurance?

-Life insurance is a type of insurance policy designed to financially protect the loved ones of an individual in the event that the individual passes away.
+Life insurance is a type of insurance policy designed to financially protect your loved ones if you pass away.
 In some cases, it might also apply if the insured person is diagnosed with a terminal illness and has a limited life expectancy.

-In the event of a person’s death, and depending on the level of cover in place, a payout arising from a successful life insurance claim could be used as a way of meeting home loan repayments or to pay off the loan entirely.
-However, unlike a mortgage protection policy (which we’ll discuss below), most life insurance policies are not directly linked to a home loan.
+In the event of a person’s death, a payout from a successful life insurance claim could be used to make home loan repayments or to pay off the loan entirely, depending on the level of cover.
+However, unlike a mortgage protection policy, most life insurance policies are not directly linked to a home loan.

 How much does life insurance cost?

-The cost of a life insurance policy is likely to depend on a number of factors specific to the person being insured.
-These can include:
+The cost of a life insurance policy is likely to depend on a number of factors specific to the person being insured, such as:

 - Age